National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/cycle.md

 Furthermore, N3C connects to other patient data repositories through Patient Privacy Preserving Record Linkage (PPRL) and integrates with environmental, social, mortality evidence, viral variant genomic datasets, and CMS (Centers for Medicare & Medicaid Services) datasets to create a holistic view of the patient's healthcare journey.
 The availability of this data has catalyzed over 300+ institutions involving 3,800+ researchers.

+### N3C Overall Cohort Definition {#sec-cycle-intro-cohortdef}
+N3C COVID-19 patients are defined as patient with one or more COVID-19 positive lab results or one or more strong positive diagnosis codes from the ICD-10 or SNOMED CT listed in this [table <https://github.com/National-COVID-Cohort-Collaborative/Phenotype_Data_Acquisition/wiki/Latest-Phenotype>] or two or more "weak positive" diagnosis codes from the ICD-10 or SNOMED CT tables during the same encounter or on the same date on or prior to 5/1/2020 without age or demographic restrictions.
+N3C defines control cohort as patient with one or more lab test with non-positive results, at a ratio of 1:2 (cases:controls).
+The N3C cohort use 1/1/2020 as encounter start date.
+We recommend that analyst manage control cohorts independent of the N3C controls.
+Each study may have criteria that is very specific to the research question and the control cohort decision may be different for each research and N3C control cohort may not be representative to meet the standards of each research group.
+Here is a link to Best Practices section, which can be helpful. [see <https://national-covid-cohort-collaborative.github.io/guide-to-n3c-v1/chapters/practices.html#research-question>].

 ## Overview {#sec-cycle-overview}

 Disparate data sources from over 75 data partners are ingested, harmonized and merged together to create a central electronic health record (EHR) data repository.